TheLastCylon/ecosystem/documentation/comparison_to_zeromq.md

 Ecosystem, the amount of code you have to write to achieve this, is virtually nothing.

+For instance:

-For instance, in order to have a queued sender, you need about `5` lines of code.
+In order to have a buffered sender, you need about `5` lines of code.
 Nothing more.
 No installing extra stuff, no running an external service.
 Just code.

 It currently lacks ready-made solution for pub/sub message brokering.
 It is intended to have those solutions though.
 And it is already remarkably easy to